ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Many Optical Retailers need to make significant changes if they hope to acquire anything like America's ‘Premier’ Vision Care title.
 Their business models and the services they provide fall short due to deficiencies in practical training and depth of dispensing experience.
 Much more investment in the training of people and in resources is needed.

-Example: In-house training manuals lack the practical experience that direct hands-on-the-Patient tasks afford.
+Example: In-house training manuals lack the practical experience that direct hands on the Patient tasks afford.
 For an eye care facility to rely on manuals for training a Dispenser is like trying to teach an aspiring Surgeon how to become skilled in surgical techniques in the absence of a Patient.
 In addition, many dispensaries lack adequate dispensing tools, and visual aids, as well as sufficient training in their use.
 For instance, nose pad replacement is a frequently requested service.
 Many unskilled Dispensers use a snipe nose pliers to replace nose pad screws.
 Using this pliers requires excessive time for such a simple procedure.
 A practical solution is a specially designed self-closing tweezers that reduces the task to a minimum of time.
 The use of this tool alone can save an amazing amount of time for both Dispenser and Patient.

 NOW, HERE'S AN IDEA!

-Make your own Optical Hand Tools!
+Why not make your own Optical Hand Tools?

 We urge Retail Executives to support certification and licensing of Dispensers, the funding of training schools, and higher wages in order to retain a well-trained staff.
 NOTE: Senior Dispensing Opticians are available to assist in the practical training of Dispensers and to explore pathways to more profitability.
-Click here for free consultation.
+Click here for a free consultation.

 Several well-known Retailers have a history of financially supporting all kinds of community activities and philanthropic gifts.
 Their investment in the ongoing training and advancement of their Opticians is a gift that will keep on giving.